 Regenerative Grazing

-Somalis have historically grazed their livestock in certain areas during the wet season, taken their livestock to other areas for dry season grazing and then returned to the wet season grazing areas after the rains return.
+Somalis have historically grazed their livestock in certain areas during the wet season, taken their livestock to other places for dry season grazing, and then returned to the wet season grazing areas after the rains return.
 This meant the land was intensively grazed at certain times of the year and allowed to rest and recover at other times of the year.
 However, due to modern realities, more and more land has livestock grazing on it 365 days out of the year.
-This causes an increase in both overgrazing and overrest – both of which are detrimental to the land.
+This causes an increase in both overgrazing and overrest, both of which are detrimental to the land.

 Drawing on the historical example of Somalis and looking at the grazing patterns of the wild herds we see in Creation has allowed us to help our local shepherds understand (1) the importance of allowing the grass to recover before grazing it again, (2) the necessity of planning for and beyond the dry season, and (3) the advantages of increased stock density.